aquasecurity/trivy/docs/docs/misconfiguration/options/policy.md

 For more details, see [Custom Data](../custom/data.md).

 ## Pass namespaces
-By default, Trivy evaluate policies defined in `appshield.*`.
+By default, Trivy evaluates policies defined in `builtin.*`.
 If you want to evaluate custom policies in other packages, you have to specify package prefixes through `--namespaces` option.
 This can be repeated for specifying multiple packages.